Amsterdam/amsterdam-app-frontend/.docs/storybook.md

 ## Required dev dependencies

-- `@storybook/addon-a11y` - A11y Storybook tools.
+- `@storybook/addon-a11y` - Storybook addon: a11y tools.
-- `@storybook/addon-essentials` - The basic Storybook controls etc.
+- `@storybook/addon-essentials` - Storybook addon: the basic controls.
 - `@storybook/react-vite` - The Vite-built version of Storybook.
-- `@types/react-dom` - Required for React Native Web.
 - `@vitejs/plugin-react` - Allows Vite to handle ReactJS.
 - `eslint-plugin-storybook` - Linting.
-- `lodash/merge` - Helper to merge the Vite config objects, to replace Vite's `mergeConfig` function.
+- `lodash/merge` - Helper to merge the Vite config objects.
+One would usually use Vite's `mergeConfig` function, but that would require making Vite a dev dependency.
 - `path` - Helper to resolve various folders in the Storybook `main.ts` config.
-- `react-docgen-typescript-plugin` - Generates Storybook controls from props, types, JSDoc comments and other code patterns.
+- `react-docgen-typescript-plugin` - Generates Storybook controls and documentation from props, types, JSDoc comments and other code patterns.
-- `react-dom` - Required for React Native Web.
-- `react-native-svg-web` - `react-native-svg` should support web, but doesn't.
+- `react-native-svg-web` - `react-native-svg` claims to support web, but doesn't, so we use this as a fix.
 - `react-native-web` - React Native Web itself.
-- `storybook` - Storybook itself.
+- `storybook` - Storybook core.
-- `vite-plugin-svgr` - Render raw SVG files.
+- `vite-plugin-svgr` -Required by Vite to render raw SVG files.